rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 The digraph put forward by *Bouyssou* in the October 2005 discussion is not strongly complete --node *a* is not outranking node *d* and vice versa-- and does hence not represent, in our present sense, a valid outranking digraph instance.
 Yet, it may be a partial tournament and as such it could be a strict outranking digraph, i.e. the asymmetrical part --the codual-- of a valid outranking digraph.
 In this case, nodes *a* and *d* --the kernel of the strict outranking digraph-- would actually positively outrank each other and, hence, represent both indifferently the natural best choice candidates.
 However, in this not strict outranking digraph, node *a* becomes also the unique *Condorcet* winner --positively outranking all other nodes-- and gives hence the evident unique best choice recommendation.

 Only after 2013, when the strong completeness and the coduality properties of the outranking digraph were discovered, became it obvious that the initial prekernels of the strict outranking digraph, coupled with the solution of the corresponding kernel equation system, could in fact deliver convincing best choice recommendations (see [BIS-2013]_).
 Yet, *Bouyssou* and the critical audience of the 2005 seminar would be satisfied to see their doubts somehow confirmed by the solution of the office location choice problem shown previously.
-Indeed, the initial prekernel {*A*, *C*, *D*} of the corresponding strict outranking digraph does not retain location *G* --as it is actually strictly outranked by location *C* -- and proposes solely location *D* as credible best choice candidate.
+Indeed, the initial prekernel {*A*, *C*, *D*} of the corresponding strict outranking digraph does not retain location *G* --as it is actually strictly outranked by location *C* -- and proposes solely locations *C* and *D* as credible best choice candidates.
 This latter location appears however certainly outranked by location *G*.
-Keeping location *G* in an indeterminate situation with being or not being a potential best choice candidate in the solution of the corresponding kernel equation system shows that the resulting bipolar-valued choice vector may be an essential complement of information.
-Showing solely an initial prekernel appears hence not necessarily sufficient for determining the actual best choice alternative(s).
-Similarly, questioning the confidence of outranking statements showing, the case given, weak positive credibilities, may result in a more convincing first-choice recommendation.
+Questioning the confidence of outranking statements showing, the case given, weak positive credibilities, may result in a more convincing first-choice recommendation.

 A major computational breakthrough could be recently achieved by reviewing the implementation of the conjunctive epistemic fusion operator.
-It is now possible to compute bipolar-valued sets of *weak Condorcet winners or losers* in :math:`\mathcal{O}(n^2)` complexity which avoids the strong absorbance property of the zero valued indeterminate characteristic value when computing the Rubis best choice recommendation.
+It is now possible to compute bipolar-valued sets of *weak Condorcet winners or losers* in :math:`\mathcal{O}(n^2)` complexity.

 But it is eventually also the new :ref:`Bachet partial ranking rule <Partial-Ranking-Tutorial-label>` that allows nowadays to compute a partial transitive tournament, very close in a bipolar-valued  ordinal correlation sense to the actual transitive part of the given strict outranking digraph, that definitely supports our kernels based recommending approach.
 The unique initial and terminal kernels of such a transitive asymmetric digraph, easily found via a topological sort algorithm, may indeed deliver more effectively convincing first and/or last choice recommendations.